utshomax/postman-docs/src/pages/docs/integrations/available-integrations/datadog.md

 [![view in datadog](https://assets.postman.com/postman-docs/datadog-monitor-alerts.jpg)](https://assets.postman.com/postman-docs/datadog-monitor-alerts.jpg)

-Once the data is present in Datadog, you can filter it based on the monitor name/uid, collection name/uid, user name/id, and environment name/uid (if present).
+Once the data is present in Datadog, you can filter it based on the monitor name or id, collection name or uid, user name or id, and environment name or uid (if present).
 You can also combine different metrics to create a dashboard.

 ## Forwarding metrics